Xixiao007/Xixiao007.github.io/_posts/2019-07-10-illuminated-cloud.md

 comments: true
 ---

 I have used Vim, Emacs and Visual Studio.
 For Salesforce development, I am an active user of VSCode.
-But I wanna give IntelliJ Idea + Illuminated Cloud a try.
+But I wanna give `IntelliJ Idea + Illuminated Cloud` a try.
 Reasons:

-1. Many developers are fond of using IntelliJ + Illuminated Cloud, I assume there must be some cool features that make them addicting, which I may never experience in VSCode.
+1. Many developers are fond of using `IntelliJ + Illuminated Cloud`, I assume there must be some cool features that make them addicting, and I may never experience in VSCode.

 2. I had a chat with the author of Illuminated Cloud, Scott Wells, in my little [podcast](http://salesforceway.com).
 I enjoyed the conversation and admired how he dedicated his time on continuously polishing this tool.